Ilham Fathoni

-Ilham Fathoni (born 31 December 1997) is an Indonesian professional footballer who plays as an attacking midfielder or forward for Liga 2 club Nusantara United, on loan from Liga 1 club Persis Solo.
+Ilham Fathoni (born 31 December 1997) is an Indonesian professional footballer who plays as an attacking midfielder or forward for Liga 2 club PSPS Pekanbaru.

 Club career

 Sulut United

 Fathoni signed with Sulut United to play in the Indonesian Liga 2 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Return to PSMS Medan

 In 2021, Fathoni signed a contract with Indonesian Liga 2 club PSMS Medan.
 He made his league debut on 7 October 2021 in a match against KS Tiga Naga at the Gelora Sriwijaya Stadium, Palembang.

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2021 season.
 Fathoni made his league debut on 6 January 2022 in a match against Persipura Jayapura at the Kapten I Wayan Dipta Stadium, Gianyar.